Ministry receives initial report on sick students

 Dr Fong confirms all the students including the two under observation are in good health.

-All the students complained of severe stomach while some also started vomiting.
+All the students complained of severe stomach ache while some also started vomiting.

 The Education Ministry is yet to receive a detailed report from the Head of School.